 - A large, inexpensive priming brush

-1. Mix the rabbitskin glue: Sprinkle 1 1/2 tablespoons of dry glue granules into one cup of water (If outside the US, that's about 22 cm3 of glue to about a quarter of a litre).
+1. Mix the rabbitskin glue: Sprinkle 1 1/2 tablespoons of dry glue granules into one cup of water (If outside the US, that's about 10 grams of glue to about 250 ml water).
 This makes an amount suitable for a large panel or several small ones.
 Stir briefly, then allow to soak overnight.
 (In a pinch you can simply proceed, but a soak of at least a few hours makes a better glue.)